heelabangash/CapStone-YourMap/README.md

 ### Sitemap

-Welcome/Login - Spalsh page, welcome.
+Welcome/Login - Splash page, welcome.
 Option to login.

 Map page - a visual view of your map, where you can select, continents, countries, or cities.